hedgehog125/SvelteKit-Adapter-Versioned-Worker/CONTRIBUTING.md

 # Packaging
 This process has a few moving parts than I would like, but it's the best solution I was able to come up with.

-First, build the adapter and the Svelte library project.
-This is done with their npm `"build"` scripts.
+First, package the adapter and the Svelte library project individually.
+This is done with their npm `"package"` scripts.
 For the adapter folder you can alternatively use the watch mode but **remember to also do this for the templates in `adapter/static`**.

 **Note**: if you add any new module entries to `internal-adapter`, you'll need to update `fixImports.js` as mentioned in a moment.